Stories & Books

 I’m a Montana kid.
 My Montana roots go back to the late 1800s with pioneers, farmers, ranchers, miners, engineers and businesspeople.
 I grew up with independence and self-reliance; I was taught to figure things out for myself.

-Right out of college I was in the Peace Corps in southern Chile for two tours (see Between the Winds), then went on to get my PhD in geology.
-I worked for a major oil and gas company for my career where I met my husband.
-Twenty months after our marriage he was hit by a bus, suffering a traumatic brain injury (TBI) throwing him into a coma.
+Twenty months after marriage to my wonderful husband, he was hit by a bus, suffering a traumatic brain injury (TBI) throwing him into a coma.
 As one of the physicians said about TBI recovery, “It’s not a sprint, it’s a marathon.”
+I continued working in a high stress job for 11 years while taking care of my husband and advocating for him in the maelstrom of medical care, rehab and home care.
 It took years, but we made it to a happy life together – family, friends, traveling, concerts, dinners, and so much more.
-I had to grieve the man I lost and come to love the man he became.
-I’m telling that story in Patience, Chocolate, and Pussycats, a title he came up with.
+In the process I had to grieve for the man I lost and come to love the man he became.
+While stumbling along, I learned how to bring joy into our lives, and then fulfilment, and at last, contentment.

-Climate change became my passion after I retired, and I studied, advocated and lectured on that for several years.
 I have finally figured out how to live life and am enjoying the best part of it now.
-There is so much life to live, and beauty to behold.
+There is so much life to live, and beauty all around.
 I’m lucky, and very, very grateful.

 Oh yeah.
 And I love pussycats.